luketpickering/DUNEPrismTools/dox/ana_tools.md

                                   Special cases are:
                                     1: Will produce +1 sigma variation
                                     2: will produce +1 and -1 sigma variation.
+    -n <MaxEvents>              : Maximum number of events to process.
     -S <Seed>                   : Used to make reproducible throws.
                                   {Default = 1}
+    -D <diagonal addition>      : Covariance matrix extra diagonal error, can be used to help non-invertible matrices.
+    -T <Cholesky decomp. tol.>  : Numerical tolerance on the Cholesky decomposition of the input matrix.
 ```
 ## `dp_FluxVarFriendTreeBuilder`